Gentlemen's club: New Zealand

 There are active gentlemen's clubs in Nelson (Hope), Auckland, Hastings, Wellington, Christchurch and Dunedin.

 Japan

-In 1884, the Tokyo Club was founded in line with the principles of the Meiji era as a British-style gentlemen's club; the original membership included leading Japanese politicians, functionaries, and men of finance, as well as foreign ambassadors and representatives.
+In 1884 the Tokyo Club was founded in line with the principles of the Meiji era as a British-style gentlemen's club; the original membership included leading Japanese politicians, functionaries, and men of finance, as well as foreign ambassadors and representatives.
 Originally located in the Rokumeikan, a dedicated clubhouse was built in 1897 in Shinbashi, to be replaced by a newer clubhouse in 1912 in Kasumigaseki.
-Since 2005 it has been situated in Roppongi; its current Patron is Masahito, Prince Hitachi.
+Since 2005 it has been situated in Roppongi; its Patron is Masahito, Prince Hitachi.

-Like the Tokyo Club, the Kasumi Kaikan was previously located in the Rokumeikan, and now continues on its own modern premises as a club of the former kazoku nobility with strict membership rules.
+Like the Tokyo Club, the Kasumi Kaikan was previously located in the Rokumeikan, and continues on its own modern premises as a club of the former kazoku nobility with strict membership rules.
 Although it possesses many characteristics of a gentlemen's club, membership is open to women.